 Support for generation 2 VMs on Azure

-Support for generation 2 virtual machines (VMs) is now available in public preview on Azure.
-You can't change a virtual machine's generation after you've created it.
-So, we recommend that you review the considerations here as well as the information on this page before choosing a generation.
+Support for generation 2 virtual machines (VMs) is now available in preview in Azure.
+You can't change a virtual machine's generation after you've created it, so review the considerations on this page before you choose a generation.

-Generation 2 VMs support key features that aren't supported on generation 1 VMs, such as: increased memory, Intel® Software Guard Extensions (SGX), and virtual persistent memory (vPMEM).
-Generation 2 VMs also have some features that aren't supported on Azure yet.
+Generation 2 VMs support key features that aren't supported in generation 1 VMs.
+These features include increased memory, Intel Software Guard Extensions (Intel SGX), and virtualized persistent memory (vPMEM).
+Generation 2 VMs also have some features that aren't supported in Azure yet.
 For more information, see the Features and capabilities section.

-Generation 2 VMs use the new UEFI-based Boot architecture vs the BIOS-based architecture used by generation 1 VMs.
-Compared to generation 1 VMs, generation 2 VMs may have improved boot and installation times.
-For an overview of generation 2 VMs and some of the key differences between generation 1 and generation 2, see Should I create a generation 1 or 2 virtual machine in Hyper-V?.
+Generation 2 VMs use the new UEFI-based boot architecture rather than the BIOS-based architecture used by generation 1 VMs.
+Compared to generation 1 VMs, generation 2 VMs might have improved boot and installation times.
+For an overview of generation 2 VMs and some of the differences between generation 1 and generation 2, see Should I create a generation 1 or 2 virtual machine in Hyper-V?.

 Generation 2 VM sizes

 Generation 1 VMs are supported by all VM sizes in Azure (except for Mv2-series VMs).
-Azure now offers Generation 2 support for the following selected VM series in public preview:
+Azure now offers preview generation 2 support for the following selected VM series:

 1 Mv2-series does not support Generation 1 VM images and only support a subset of Generation 2 images.
 Please see Mv2-series documentation for details.

 Generation 2 VM images in Azure Marketplace

 Generation 2 VMs support the following Marketplace images:

 - Windows Server 2019, 2016, 2012 R2, 2012